jesa06/andafp/_pages/03_Notes.md

     - *Branch*- a version of the master branch
 - ### Compiler- takes your code and tries to translate it to tell u if u have errors, runs that command
  - ### Procedural Abstraction- making/combining smaller parts in html to create a website
+ - ### Project Based Learning- students learn by collaborating together and creating projects to encounter and learn real-world problems

 ---
 ## Actions
 - ### Kernel- way of communication between machine language and hardware